na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 Don't bother
 %#820000% Rodion: %%
 %gold%  000 %%
-Dieci (Has Discard and shit ton of damage)
+Dieci (Has Discard and shit ton of damage) / Lu (As strong as Liu Ishmael, if not stronger, but she'd also prefer to be in a Burn team)
 %gold%  00 %%
 Don't bother
 %#8b9c15% Sinclair: %%